mstksg/inCode/copy/entries/fixvec.md

 We can go in and implement common typeclasses, too.
 All the ones you'd expect.

-For `Functor`, we can define one that works for everything:
+We can actually use the *DeriveFunctor* extension to write a `Functor` instance, but let's write one on our own just for learning purposes:

 ~~~haskell
 !!!fixvec/FVTypeNats.hs "instance Functor (Vec n)"